therealnicoroshi/modlist/README.md

 #### *Search MO2 left pane for Widgets and re-install STB Widgets for 21:9 format*

+#### *Search MO2 Left pane for The Elder Scrolls Legends - Loading Screens and re-install for 21:9 format*

 ### **Don't forget to run Bethini and change your resolution, and LOOT in the top exe icons to sort your load order**

 ***